DIII-SDU-Group/MPSoC4Drones/README.md

 🄶🄸🅃🄷🅄🄱.🄲🄾🄼/🄳🄸🄸🄸-🅂🄳🅄-🄶🅁🄾🅄🄿

 MPSoC project framework for UAV research applications targeting the Ultra96-V2 as UAV companion computer with external PX4 powered flight controller.
 Tool chain for building images with custom programmable logic design, Ubuntu 20.04, and ROS2.
-The framework is a wrapper of existing tools for embedded development provided by Xilinx as well as scripts provided by Avnet for building projects for the Ultra96-V2.
+The framework is a wrapper of existing tools for embedded development provided by [Xilinx](https://www.xilinx.com/) as well as scripts provided by [Avnet](https://www.avnet.com/) and the [PYNQ Project](http://www.pynq.io/) for building hardware, OS and packages for the Ultra96-V2.

 Prerequisites: